nuxeo-sandbox/nuxeo-palette/README.md

 This plugin enables to order content of a folder on a grid.
 ## About
-The project provides a widget template that will create a grid where to order the thumbnails of a folder content on a grid using drag and drop.
+The project provides a widget template (palette.xhtml) that will create a grid where to order the thumbnails of a folder content on a grid using drag and drop.

 The widget template has default properties that can be overridden to control the size and margin of the palette.
 The properties are: